lamports-dev/richat/README.md

 In addition to `Yellowstone Drangon's Mouth / Geyser gRPC` richat includes Solana PubSub implementation.

-Any issue not related to bugs or feature-related topics will be closed.
-If you're having trouble loading a plugin or have questions on how to use crates, please post your question in the Telegram group: [https://t.me/lamportsdev](https://t.me/lamportsdev)
+Please use issues only for reporting bugs or discussing feature-related topics.
+If you're having trouble loading a plugin or need guidance on how to use crates, please post your question in the Telegram group: [https://t.me/lamportsdev](https://t.me/lamportsdev)

 ## Sponsored by